gautham007gs/hackthebolt/replit.md

   - Implemented broader desktop chat interface with improved readability
   - Fixed scroll-to-top button positioning to avoid conflicts with chat interface
   - Added advanced security knowledge base for penetration testing and vulnerability assessment
+  - Created ChatGPT-style interface with sidebar for chat history and session management
+  - Integrated real-time OpenAI API for dynamic, conversational AI responses
+  - Implemented shorter, more human-like responses with personality and humor
+  - Fixed text visibility issues and improved responsive design for all devices
+  - Added new chat creation, session management, and chat deletion features
 ```

 ## User Preferences